EAnthonycarranza/e-commerce-backend/README.md

 - Log in to MySQL using your credentials:

-  - mysql -u root -p
+  - mysql -u your_username -p

 - Once logged in, create the database: